Title

 For more information, please visit www.P65Warnings.ca.gov.

 - Q: How many pages does the book have?
-A: The book contains 232 pages.
+A: This book has two hundred thirty-two pages.
+It's a comprehensive exploration of hostile humor in Renaissance France.

-- Q: Is the book suitable for academic study?
-A: Yes, the book is suitable for academic study as it provides insights into historical satire and its implications on religious discourse.
+- Q: Is this book suitable for academic study?
+A: Yes, this book is suitable for academic study.
+It provides insights into the historical context of satire in France.